ss16318/SalesForecasting/README.md

 Daily sales of each of the *33 products* are forecasted in each of the *54 stores* for a *16 day* period.

-Sales are predicted using an **ARIMA model** (AutoRegressive Integrated Moving Average) that was developed using training data and metadata.
+Sales were forecasted using two approahces: **ARIMA model** (AutoRegressive Integrated Moving Average) and **XGBoost model** (eXtreme Gradient Boosting)

+The challenge used a root mean squared logarithmic error (RMSLE) metric to measure performance.
+It was found that the ARIMA model performed better achieving an RMSLE of 0.44 (while the XGBoost model achieved 0.49)

+Two types of data were used for the models:

-* Training data compromised of daily sales of each product in each store over the past 4 years (and whether the products were on promotion)
+* **Training data** compromised of daily sales of each product in each store over the past 4 years (and whether the products were on promotion)

-* Metadata included holidays in Ecuador (dates and types), oil prices, store information (locations and types) and daily transaction data
+* **Metadata** included holidays in Ecuador (dates and types), oil prices, store information (locations and types) and daily transaction data

-This model achieved a 0.44 root mean squared logarithmic error (the accuracy metric used for the challenge)

 ------
 ### Specifics

-#### Data Preparation
+#### Data Preparation (used in both approaches)

 This task involved reading training and meta data from spreadsheets, converting them to dataframes and merging them appropriately.